 - To help make other treatments more effective – for example, chemotherapy can be combined with radiotherapy (where radiation is used to kill cancerous cells), or it can be used before surgery

 - Reduce the risk of the cancer returning after radiotherapy or surgery

 - Relieve symptoms – a cure may not be possible for advanced cancer, but chemotherapy may be used to relieve the symptoms and slow it down; this is known as palliative chemotherapy.

 Chemotherapy medicine is usually given by using a drip (intravenous infusion) into the bloodstream through a vein or via an injection into the bloodstream.
 However, we can also administer chemotherapy tablets or capsules.

 Our chemotherapy suite is fitted with state-of-the-art equipment needed to deliver complex cancer treatment in comfortable and relaxed surroundings.

 Patients having chemotherapy can choose to have treatment in their own private bedroom or in our chemotherapy suite with other patients.
-Many people enjoy the social aspect of having treatment with other people in a similar situation.
+Many people enjoy the social aspect of having treatment with others in a similar situation.

 Most medical insurers will cover the cost of your chemotherapy treatment.
 However, we advise that you contact your insurance provider before starting any treatment.